 2) Asking people what they want

-You may think that one way to get around HiPPOs and create better UX would be to ask people about their experience on the website using a survey.
+You may think that one way to get around HiPPOs and create better UX would be to ask people about their experience on the website using an online survey.

 However a long, ill-thought out questionnaire about user experience is going to cause problems and introduce an insane amount of inaccuracy.
 Particularly when it comes to digital and UX, people find it really hard to recall, even if it was just a minute ago, what it was like to use a site.
 They might remember one or two things, but it’s often inaccurate, and often it’s the last thing that happened, rather than the journey up to that point.